retroelec/T-HMI-C64/README.md

-# C64 Emulator for ESP32-S3 with "Android keyboard" (BLE) (Lilygo T-HMI, Lilygo T-Display S3 AMOLED, Waveshare ESP32-S3-LCD-2.8)
+# C64 Emulator for ESP32-S3 with "Android keyboard" (BLE) or "Web keyboard" (Lilygo T-HMI, Lilygo T-Display S3 AMOLED, Waveshare ESP32-S3-LCD-2.8)

 A C64 emulator developed for the  [Lilygo T-HMI](https://lilygo.cc/products/t-hmi?srsltid=AfmBOorPecASXq7SyOqsX45fdQunicyf2Bg8MDc_GLFPwDzk0vfWwCg7) development board, featuring an ESP32-S3 chip, a 2.8-inch touch LCD, and an SD card slot.
 The emulator was later expanded to support the
 [Lilygo T-Display S3 AMOLED](https://lilygo.cc/products/t-display-s3-amoled?srsltid=AfmBOoq3R6k7Wx7UcW6C1HozzFvwgN2AkHtXgrbJKdD2U9mv75vTSvJI) and the
 [ESP32-S3-LCD-2.8 from Waveshare](https://www.waveshare.com/product/esp32-s3-touch-lcd-2.8.htm).

-Keyboard input is simulated via a custom Android app, communicating with the emulator over Bluetooth Low Energy (BLE).
+Keyboard input is simulated via a custom Android app, communicating with the emulator over Bluetooth Low Energy (BLE) or via a web interface.
+The web keyboard was provided by uliuc@gmx.net.

 After extensive refactoring, the code should now be portable to other ESP32-S3 boards (and even other platforms).

-The emulator is also available as a Linux application using SDL for graphics, input, and sound.
+The emulator is also available as a Linux and Mac application using SDL for graphics, input, and sound.
 On Windows, the emulator consumes a lot of CPU time due to busy-waits, since the available sleep functions are too coarse-grained.
 Probably for the same reason, audio output is also slightly delayed.